 Many marketers automate repetitive tasks such as social media posting, email marketing and even ad campaigns, not just for the sake of speed and efficiency, but so they can provide a more personalized experience for their customers.
 The technology of marketing automation makes these tasks easier.

 Software and apps can now do the heavy lifting for many valuable marketing functions.
-If you spend a little time setting up a system, it will continue to work for you while you’re taking care other tasks of your business.
+If you spend a little time setting up a system, it will continue to work for you while you prioritize tasks of your business.
 Check out these easy ways to get started with marketing automation this year.
 But before that let’s see the definition of marketing automation.

 Woorise is the easiest way to create viral contests, giveaways & competitions, landing pages and engaging forms such us surveys and quizzes.
 Generate more sales, increase traffic, social engagement and followers.
 See examples